Waste-to-energy: Liquid fuel producing plants

-A single plant is currently under construction:

-Enerkem Waste to Biofuels and Chemicals Facility, located in Edmonton, Alberta, Canada based on the Enerkem-process, fueled by MSW.
+No industrial liquid fuel producing gasification plants are currently operational, but two are under erection/commissioning in Varennes (CA) and Swindon (UK).

-Plasma Gasification Waste-to-Energy plants
+Plasma gasification waste-to-energy plants

 The US Air Force once tested a Transportable Plasma Waste to Energy System (TPWES) facility (PyroGenesis technology) at Hurlburt Field, Florida.
 The plant, which cost $7.4 million to construct, was closed and sold at a government liquidation auction in May 2013, less than three years after its commissioning.
 The opening bid was $25.
 The winning bid was sealed.

 Besides large plants, domestic waste-to-energy incinerators also exist.
 For example, the Refuge de Sarenne has a domestic waste-to-energy plant.
 It is made by combining a wood-fired gasification boiler with a Stirling motor.

 Australia

 Renergi will scale up their system of converting waste organic materials into liquid fuels using a thermal treatment process in Collie, Western Australia.
 The system will process 1.5 tonnes of organic matter per hour.
 Annually the facility will divert 4000 tonnes of municipal waste from landfill and source an additional 8000 tonnes of organic waste from agricultural and forestry operations.
 Renergi’s patented “grinding pyrolysis” process aims to converts organic materials into biochar, bio-gases and bio-oil by applying heat in an environment with limited oxygen.

 Another project in the Rockingham Industrial Zone, roughly 45 kilometres south of Perth will see a 29 MW plant built with capacity to power 40,000 homes from an annual feedstock of 300,000 tonnes of municipal, industrial and commercial rubbish.
 As well as supplying electricity to the South West Interconnected System, 25 MW of the plant’s output has already been committed under a power purchase agreement.